The bench press is the most popular weight training exercise on the planet.

 Ready to do bench press & their variations at home?
 We recommend these barbells & weight benches.

-Bench Press Benefit #4: It Boosts Your Testosterone Levels
+Bench Pressing Boosts Your Testosterone Levels

 When you force your body to lift an extremely heavy weight, such as you do when benching, your body’s natural production of testosterone goes into overdrive.
 That’s why guys who are intent on packing on mass simply must bench – along with squatting and deadlifting.
 The more testosterone floating around your system, the stronger you’ll be – and the more muscle you will build (3).

-Bench Press Benefit #5: It Improves Your Functional Strength
+Bench Pressing Improves Your Functional Strength

 As the ultimate free weight exercise, the bench press improves your body’s ability to move through a natural range of motion.
 Unlike machines, it recruits stabilizer muscle groups and allows the body to balance and resist gravity.